brunotacca/INTRACS/docs/COMPUTING_METHODS.md

 ```

-And that's it, your computing method is good to go, start up the application and the inertial device, your method should appear in the method selection page and processed inertial data should appear in the screen.
+And that's it, your computing method is good to go, start up the application and the inertial device, your method should appear on the method selection page and processed inertial data should appear on the screen.